-We incurred a net loss of \$50,194 for the year ended May 31, 2004 compared to a \$37,773 (including a loss from discontinued operations of \$18,355) for the year ended May 31, 2003.
-We incurred a net loss of \$17,168 for the three months ended August 31, 2004 compared to a loss of \$12,672 for the three months ended August 31, 2003.
-Our net losses are attributable primarily to our operating expenses.
-We anticipate incurring continuing operating losses in the foreseeable future as we carry out our business plan and incur increased operating expenses, as discussed above.
+We incurred a loss of \$37,773 (including a loss from discontinued operations of \$18,355) for the year ended May 31, 2003 and a loss of \$24,232 for the nine-month period ended February 29, 2004.
+Our net losses were attributable entirely to our operating expenses.
+We anticipate continuing operating losses in the foreseeable future as we carry out our business plan and incur increased operating expenses, as discussed above.
 The amount and the extent of our operating losses will depend on our success in implementing our business strategy.